Aryan-1998/Babylon-MeshExtrude/readme.md

    - A reset button is located in the top-right corner of the scene.
 Clicking the reset button will revert the dimensions of the cube, undoing any changes made to it.

-3. ### chanding to different mesh
+3. ### changing to different mesh

-   - You can choose any mesh for trial, uncomment cylinder code for extruding the cylinder and the extrusion function would still work, except, after the reset, it is going to reset to being a cube.
+   - You can choose any mesh for trial, uncomment cylinder code for extruding the cylinder and the extrusion function would still work, except after the reset, it is going to reset to being a cube.